matthew-sliit/event-planner/README.md

 ## About Project
-The project is developed by a group of members aka *EagleEyes* for our SLIIT MAD module
+The project is developed by the group of members aka *EagleEyes* for our SLIIT MAD module

 | Role | Maintainers | Code Branch |
 | --- | --- | --- |